Infinity24K/Infinity24K.github.io/README.md

 # Infinity24K.github.io
 Hi my name is Joe.
-My life is pretty depressing.
+School sucks and so does my life.
+It really be like that sometimes.